ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/apip_overview.md

 ### SwaggerUI 3.x

 The UI tool used to visualize REST APIs.
 It supports OpenAPI specifications and it is built over the official Swagger.io.
-In addition to the commonly known fields of a method, the AMPLIFY SwaggerUI also provides the following:
+In addition to the commonly known fields of a method, the Amplify SwaggerUI also provides the following:

 * **Examples (or, snippets)** - This section displays a line or block of code that you can copy and paste, and run straight away using the appropriate tool (curl, Titanium, node.js, web.js).
 * **Single or 2-column layout** - Available for API details.
 It allows for a better and more flexible user experience.